CCExtractor/website/content/public/gsoc/dv_support_request.md

-If one wants to transcribe an NTSC source with captions and already owns a good analog source (LaserDisc, SVHS) and DV-based digitizer, it would be nice to have this capability in CCExtractor\'s arsenal of features.
+If one wants to transcribe an NTSC source with captions and already owns a good analog source (LaserDisc, SVHS) and DV-based digitizer, it would be nice to have this capability in CCExtractor's arsenal of features.

 Thanks for your time and consideration.